apache/spark/docs/sql-programming-guide.md

 # Register this DataFrame as a table.
 people.registerTempTable("people")

-# SQL statements can be run by using the sql methods provided by sqlContext.
+# SQL statements can be run by using the sql methods provided by `sqlContext`.
 teenagers = sqlContext.sql("SELECT name FROM people WHERE age >= 13 AND age <= 19")

 # Alternatively, a DataFrame can be created for a JSON dataset represented by